Write bold openers; rewrite with each draft. See below under format.

 A common mistake is capitalising too many words.
 Leave the names of medical conditions, diseases, procedures, tests, and operations as lowercase.
 For diseases that include a proper name, such as Alzheimer’s, capitalise that word.
 Similarly, if the name of a test is an acronym (like OCT – optical coherence tomography), capitalise it.

 We’ll talk about headings later, but there are specific guidelines we adhere to regarding capitalisation and headings used in text and navigation.

 We include transition words and phrases between paragraphs (a minimum of 30% of sentences).
-If, however, we note we are using first, second and third, we’ll replace with ordinal figures (1., 2., and 3.).
+If, however, we note we are using first, second and third, we’ll replace these ordinal words with ordinal figures (1., 2., and 3.).

 Legibility refers to how visually clear something is to read.
 To ensure clarity, we:

 use larger than average body text font sizes (at least 16 px)

 add hard returns after every paragraph to create white space between them